-You could take pictures and label everything afterwards, making your own visual dictionary.
+You could take pictures and label everything afterward, making your own visual dictionary.
 Some ideas to get you planning your next day out:

 - Learn vocabulary related to the ocean and aquatic life then visit an aquarium for the day.
 A fantastic idea would be to visit the Oceanographic Museum of Monaco

 - Learn vocabulary for animals of the world and then spend the day at a zoo.
 You could try the Zoo de La Fleche, rated as one of France’s finest zoos.

 - Learn vocabulary related to nature and spend a day at a park, admiring all of the different plants and animals and acknowledging their names in French.

 - Learn the vocabulary related to color and art and discuss paintings in a museum en français (in French)

 Organizing a study group with a regular get-together could be the perfect way to help you memorize vocabulary.

 By agreeing on a set of vocabulary you’re going to learn each time and then hosting party games surrounding the vocabulary, you’re using social pressure to help reinforce your vocabulary whilst also making it fun.
 Make into an evening with these suggestions:

 - Snap (where one player has the English and the other has the French)